a-rich/DJ-Tools/README.md

     * compare the tracks of one or more Spotify playlists against the `beatcloud` (to identify redundancies)
     * update Spotify playlists using the top posts of subreddits
 3. `utils`: contains a variety of utilities for things such as:
-    * generating an XML with playlists based on the genre tags of your Collection
+    * generating an XML with playlists based on the tags of your Collection
-    * analyzing the genre tags directly from your local mp3 files
     * emulating a playlist randomization feature which is strangely absent from Rekordbox
     * downloading mp3 files from a URL (e.g. Soundcloud...don't use YouTube because that's some highly compressed garbage)